 I’ve always wondered what goes on in those exclusive clubs downtown.
 Have you ever noticed them?
 Their closed doors make it easy to just walk right by.
 I had the unexpected opportunity the other day to find out for myself at the University Club, a 124-year-old institution.
+It’s located on Michigan Avenue, right by where our Loop and 1893 Tours end.
 In the early part of the 19th century these were the primary social outlet for the middle and upper classes.
 Examples are the Medinah Shriners, the Freemasons, the University Club, and Men’s and Women’s Athletic Associations.
 Once you paid your membership dues, you could use their facilities, such as the library or smoking lounge, and attend their luncheons, parties, and grand balls.
 You got to hobnob with the best, basically.
 In other words, these were the old headquarters of the “Old Boys Network.”

 New Book on Private Clubs

 Lucky for me, a friend’s partner had to cancel last-minute for a luncheon.
 I was just a block away, so I said absolutely yes to lunch and a talk about new book, Zero-Sum Game: The Rise of the World’s Largest Derivatives Exchange, led by author Erika Olson (side note: It was a little awkward for some at the luncheon table who suspected I was some sort of young mistress.
 Ha ha!)